yuriturov/yuriturov.github.io/_pages/01_velvet-machine.md

 <img src="/assets/velvet-machine-screen.png" data-rjs="2" class="img-fluid d-block mx-auto mb-3" alt="Velvet Machine">
 {:/}

-**Velvet Machine** is a unique audio effect based on real-time convolution with enveloped velvet noise.
+**Velvet Machine** is an audio effect based on real-time convolution with enveloped velvet noise.
 Here is what it can do:
 - Stretch and blur out even short sounds to lengths of up to 10 seconds
 - Produce reverb-like textures with flexible volume envelope (including reverse, fading in and out, pulsating etc.)
 - Work as a variable density random multi-tap delay (bordering on granular-like sounds)